SubZtep/web-words/docs/index.md

 ### From source

-Clone the project locally and build with _NodeJS_.
+Clone the project locally and build with _NodeJS_ or simply [download](https://github.com/SubZtep/web-words/releases) and unpack zip from releases.
 Add `dist/manifest.json` in the browser menu somewhere to add-ons in dev mode.

+### From app gallery

+Available at _Mozilla_ [Add-on](https://addons.mozilla.org/addon/web-words/) gallery.

 ## Your Data